Analyzing the Price-to-Earnings Ratio of Five9 Inc. (FIVN) - News Heater

 FIVN) stock’s latest price update

-The stock price of Five9 Inc. (NASDAQ: FIVN) has dropped by -0.21 compared to previous close of 71.26.
-Despite this, the company has seen a gain of 0.01% in its stock price over the last five trading days.
+Five9 Inc. (NASDAQ: FIVN)’s stock price has dropped by -2.98 in relation to previous closing price of 72.48.
+Nevertheless, the company has seen a loss of -1.32% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-08-07 that Five9, Inc. (NASDAQ:FIVN ) Q2 2023 Earnings Conference Call August 7, 2023 4:30 PM ET Company Participants Mike Burkland – Chairman and Chief Executive Officer Dan Burkland – President Barry Zwarenstein – Chief Financial Officer Conference Call Participants Scott Berg – Needham Ryan MacWilliams – Barclays DJ Hynes – Canaccord Meta Marshall – Morgan Stanley Peter Levine – Evercore Samad Samana – Jefferies Taylor McGinnis – UBS Matt Stotler – William Blair Jim Fish – Piper Sandler Michael Turrin – Wells Fargo Matt VanVliet – BTIG Siti Panigrahi – Mizuho Will Power – Baird Matthew Niknam – Deutsche Bank Catharine Trebnick – Rosenblatt Operator Thank you for joining us today.
 On the call are Mike Burkland, Chairman and CEO; Dan Burkland, President; and Barry Zwarenstein, CFO.

 FIVN’s Market Performance